2025-09-05

 Highlight the folder on the "detail side"

 It is helpful if this folder is 'higher-up' in the directory tree, saving from having to build lots of shares for lower folders.
 Permissions are set at this level and flow down, through all subfolders.
-Typically, "Everyone" (full-control) rights are granted.
+Grant "Everyone" (full-control) rights; rights can be restricted in a later step.

-If a folder needs to be "ReadOnly", with different rights than another Share, it needs to have its own Share Name and cannot live within an upper-share.
-This may force building a whole series of other shares, or it may force you to move the ReadOnly Share to another location on the hard disk.
+If a sub-folder needs to be "ReadOnly", with different rights than another Share, it needs to have its own Share Name and cannot live within an upper-share.
+This may force building a whole series of little sub-shares, or it may force you to move the ReadOnly Share to another location on the hard disk.

 Be leery about sharing the entire "C:\Users\<you>\Documents" (myDocuments) folder.
 You might consider making a sub-folder, such as "...\Documents\Public".
 "Documents" is more sensitive, with more secret stuff, than would be found in a normal data folder.